 2. Engineer Effective Discussions, Tasks, and Activities that Elicit Evidence of Learning: This is where instructors both engage and assess students to see where they are in the learning process.
 This is a constant process and is done using both regular classroom discussions and through carefully chosen activities, such as Think, Pair, Share.

 3. Provide Feedback that Moves Learning Forward: There are two types of feedback: ego-centric feedback and task-focused feedback.
 While instructors can, and should, encourage students, instructors should dig a little deeper when offering feedback.
 There is a difference between “Great job!” and “Great job!
 Now can you tell me a little bit more?”
 The difference is that one ends the conversation, the other pushes the discussion forward.
-Look out for our upcoming post on assessment and feedback!
+Check out our post on assessment and feedback!

 4. Activate Students as Learning Resources for One Another: Peer feedback plays a central role in AFL.
 Peer feedback is more than just students talking to each other.
 Peer feedback requires students to analyze their fellow student’s work—thus delving further into the subject matter themselves—before they can offer valuable feedback.
 Engagement with the material improves both their own understanding and the feedback and help they can give.
-Look out for our upcoming post on peer and self- assessment!
+Check out our post on peer and self- assessment!

 5. Activate Students as Owners of Their Own Learning: Self-assessment is key to student development.
 Ironically, however, it requires work from the instructor.
 It is instinctive to assign grades whenever a student provides their work.
 Imagine, however, providing not grades, but feedback.
 This gives students the opportunity to think about their work not in terms of whether they passed or failed, but in terms of how they can improve.
 Grades can come later; feedback should come first.
-There are other ways to encourage self-assessment—to learn more, look out for our upcoming post on peer and self- assessment.
+There are other ways to encourage self-assessment—to learn more, check out our post on peer and self- assessment.

 Assessment for Learning may seem intimidating; in truth, assessment can fit naturally into an instructor’s routine.
 Assessment provides benefits for all members of the classroom, both instructor and student.
 Not only does it help instructors meet students where they are at, it helps students engage with and promote their own learning.